 - Affiliate banners.
 An affiliate banner is used alongside text links within your blog content.
 A company will provide you with designs for a clickable banner that links to their website.

 - Resources page.
 If you are an expert in a particular topic, you can create a resources page on your website that has recommendations for the tools you use in your craft and can add links to your affiliates there.

 - Instagram.
 Much like Facebook, you can generate organic affiliate traffic with your posts.
 For example, you can add a link to your bio, then tell your followers to check out your bio for more information on a product or service.

 - Other social media platforms.
 If you use Twitter, Pinterest, or TikTok, you can easily add affiliates to your bio or content.
 It is best to have the reader or viewer in mind when finding affiliates so that you can provide your followers with items they need.
 What types of products do they need?
 How many products should you advertise, and how often?
 And how can you creatively tell them about these affiliates in a way that won’t deter them?

-Below are the main types of affiliate links, the best way to showcase them, and why they are beneficial to building an affiliate program.
+Below are the different types of affiliate marketing, the best way to showcase them, and why they are beneficial to building an affiliate program.

 These are exclusive URLs that track the traffic from your website to the company’s website.
 Every affiliate marketer has a unique URL, including random numbers and letters, or a username.
 These are then linked within copy or pasted onto a webpage next to a product description.